Google Analytics Dashboard in Power BI

 Insights into post performance

-When considering what additional information I would like to see next to the KPIs, I immediately think about the performance of the posted articles.
+When considering what additional information I would like to see next to the KPIs, the performance of the posted articles pops up.

 It is not just about the number of users who view an article but also the average duration spent on the page.
 Since the duration spent on a page indicates whether the article is being read.
 A low duration on the page may indicate that the content is not meeting the user’s expectations.